Technology

 There are a lot of other operating systems.
 Ideally, I want the site to be accessible and usable with anything that is able to access the Internet . . . but there’s no way I could proactively test the thousands of current and legacy systems that exist out there.

 Bugs affecting supported browsers on other systems will be investigated and fixed if I am able to reproduce the issue.
-Functional bugs on other systems, including legacy and prerelease systems, will be investigated and fixed if I am able to run the system with the hardware, virtualizers, and emulators I have available.
+Functional bugs on other systems, including legacy and prerelease systems, may be investigated and fixed if I am able to run the system with the hardware, virtualizers, and emulators I have available.

 I am aware of, and am open to fixing bugs affecting, operating systems in these categories: